SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

 .. warning:: if a PV is disconnected, the scanning tool will show such PV in "red" color (instead of green as shown ubove), this will cause the tool to not run!!.

-From the GUI above you can choose the experiment type.
-Choose **Users Experiment** if there is a schedule beamtime for an accepted proposal.
+From the GUI above you can choose the experiment type:

+A. Choose **Users Experiment** if there is a scheduled beamtime for an accepted proposal.

 Upon choosing Users Experiment, you will be asked to provide scheduled proposal ID as shown in Figure 2 below: